-Theme Class number of times Description Tutorial on Master CAD program for microsystem design and analysis which will be microsystem CAD 3 utilized to accomplish an assignment. software Lecture and Task 2 Learn basic knowledge necessary to design a microsystem/MEMS(Micro Introduction 2 Electromechical Systems) utilizing microfabrication technology.
+Theme Class number of times Description Tutorial on microsystem CAD software 3 Master CAD program for microsystem design and analysis which will be utilized to accomplish an assignment.
+Lecture and Task 2 Learn basic knowledge necessary to design a microsystem/MEMS(Micro Introduction 2 Electromechical Systems) utilizing microfabrication technology.
 Design and analysis 3 Analyze and design a microsystem by communicating with a team member of work 3 HKUST.
-Presentation I 2 The designed device and its analyzed results is presented in detail by team in 2 English.
+Presentation I 2 The designed device and its analyzed results is presented in detail by team in Presentation 1 English.
 Evatuation of device 3 Evaluate the fabricated microsystem.
-Presentation II 2 The measured results and comparison between the analyzed results of the riesemanoli II fabricated microsystem is presented by team in English.
+Presentation II 2 The measured results and comparison between the analyzed results of the Fiesemation II 2 fabricated microsystem is presented by team in English.

-[Prerequisite(s)] Students are required to take the 10G203 course Micro Process and Material Engineering provoded in 1st term.
+[Prerequisite(s)] Students are required to take the 10G203 course Micro Process and Material Engineering provided in 1st term.